RWaelchli/genocide_modeling/README.md

 ## Fundamental Questions

-What different dynamics do emerge, when a third ethnic group is introduced into the scenario?
+What different dynamics do emerge, when a third ethnic group is introduced into the scenario compared to the results presented in literature?

-Is our model of the effect of violent events and arrests on the individual perceived legitimacy of the other ethnic groups and the individual perceived hardship realistic?
-What effect on the outcome of the simulation do such additional interactions have?
+Is our expansion of the model concerning the effect of violent events and arrests on the individual perceived legitimacy of the other ethnic groups and the individual perceived hardship realistic?
+What effect on the outcome of the simulation do such additional interactions have compared to the literature model?

 How can information spreading be incorporated realistically into such a model?
 What effect does uncertainty in the transmission of information on the outcome of the simulation?